Skip to content

 Words: Elliott Hughes | Photography: RM Sotheby's

-RM Sotheby’s is looking to continue the strong momentum of its record-breaking Rudi Klein Junkyard Collection auction as it heads across the pond for its annual London Sale, scheduled for November 1-2, 2024 at the Peninsula London hotel.
+RM Sotheby’s is looking to continue the strong momentum of its record-breaking Judi Klein Junkyard Collection auction as it heads across the pond for its annual London Sale, scheduled for November 1-2, 2024 at the Peninsula London hotel.

 Held on the eve of the 128th London to Brighton Veteran Car Run, the auction represents a major component of the Royal Automobile Club’s London Motor Week, which brings the classic car fraternity to the UK capital for a smorgasbord of major historic motoring events.